ConnectingApps/QuantumDemo/README.md

 - When not applying CNOT, but only Hadamard, we see random behaviour of the measurement because of different wave function and thus different probabilities
 - When only using CNOT the target qbit can change because of having a different value then the source qbit.
 - When using both, we cannot read the wave function because of [entanglement](https://en.wikipedia.org/wiki/Quantum_entanglement).
 This creates a special bond between two qbits so their values are not independant.

+# How can I contribute? #
+If you are familiar with quantum computing, have a look at the [quantum operators](https://docs.microsoft.com/en-us/qsharp/api/prelude/microsoft.quantum.primitive?view=qsharp-preview) available in Q#.
+Show something we have not shown yet.
+For example, create a that shows how the Z operator works.
+Keep in mind that this project has been created to demonstrate how features and operators in Q# work, not to make a brilliant math model.
+It is a training project.
+Contributions can be done via [pull requests](https://help.github.com/articles/creating-a-pull-request/).

+# How can I learn? #
+Just have a look at one of the projects and try to understand the input and output when running.
+Once it is clear, you understand the operators used in the project.
+If it is not clear, create an [issue](https://github.com/ConnectingApps/QuantumDemo/issues).